-- Install OracleAS Metadata Repository and Oracle Identity Management components, but not OCA. - You can install all these items in the same Oracle home (see the first configuration), or you can distribute them.
-The figure shows a distributed configuration. - Install OCA with its own OracleAS Metadata Repository.
-See Section 6.21, "Installing OracleAS Infrastructure Against an Existing Oracle Internet Directory".
+Install Oracle AS Metadata Repository and Oracle Identity Management components, but not OCA.

+You can install all these items in the same Oracle home (see the first configuration), or you can distribute them.
+The figure shows a distributed configuration.

+Install OCA with its own OracleAS Metadata Repository.
+Refer to Section 6.21, "Installing OracleAS Infrastructure Against an Existing Oracle Internet Directory".

 Note that if you install Oracle Identity Management components on a separate computer from OracleAS Metadata Repository, then the OracleAS Metadata Repository will need network access to the Oracle Identity Management components.

-See also Chapter 15, "Recommended Topologies", which describes configurations involving multiple computers and distributed components.
+Refer to Chapter 15, "Recommended Topologies", which describes configurations involving multiple computers and distributed components.